Art has and is a life long journey through many mediums.

 My work is largely inspired by forms from Australian flora and fauna, to the fragile ice and mossy mountains of New Zealand.

-Over the past 20 years I have spent time exploring landscapes both internally and of the natural environments I live in.
+Over the past 20 years I have spent time exploring landscapes both internally and of the natural environments where I live.

-Experimenting with the qualities of clay from the earthy tones of the Australian land to the smokey firings from seaweed, sawdust and salt.
-Exploring unfired sculptural forms weathering back into the land, speaking of fragility and temperance.
+Experimenting with the qualities of clay from the earthy tones of the Australian land to the smokey pit firings using seaweed, sawdust and salt.
+I love the quality of burnished unfired clay, sculptural forms that weather back into the land, speaking of fragility and temperance.